cvalesares/NightWriter/README.md

 * Create a Ruby program that prints the sample line of text provided above no matter what arguments are provided from the command line.
 * Update your existing program so that the name of the file that it prints out changes based on the second input that the user provides from the command line.
 * Further update your program so that the number of characters it prints out changes based on the number of characters in the file that the user provides as the first argument that the user provides from the command line.

+## Iteration 2
+* Update your existing Ruby program to take the entire message contained in your input file and save it to the output file provided by a user.
+At this point, do not do any work to translate the message to Braille.
+* Create a dictionary of some sort that allows you to look up a English letter and find its Braille equivalent.
+* Update your program to take an input file with a single letter and create an output file with the Braille equivalent.
+* Update your program again so that it can take multiple letters.
+Compare results with a classmate.
+* Update the program so that messages of more than 80 characters are split over multiple lines.